nascentdigital/public-mobile-styleguide/src/components/MainButton.md

-Button example (the props are primary or secondary):
+This is a main button example (the props are primary or secondary):

 ```
 <div>